CJCameron13/bmi-calculator/README.md

 Sep 7 - Completed the blue container results layout.
 It appears once the user selects either metric or imperial, I thought it easier to simply ride it along the existing event listeners.
 I gathered the formula for calculating BMI.
 At least for imperial measurements.
 It will be challenge to work all of that out in JS.

+Sep 8 - Learned about 'input' event listeners and did a quick test.
+Also corrected an oversight where I had several elements using the same ID.

 ### Built with

 - Semantic HTML5 markup